kloudyuk/fluxer/README.md

 `chart.version` (*optional*) - The chart version to use.
 Must be a valid SemVer version or version constraint.
 If omitted, `*` will be used which gets the latest version.

 `targetNamespace` (*optional*) - Sets the `targetNamespace` in the `HelmRelease`.
 If omitted, the `FluxApp` namespace will be used.

+## Controller Design

+### Resource Manager

+The controller is managing multiple Flux resources in the reconcile loop.
+For each of these resources we need a way to fetch the Flux resource from the server (if it exists) or create the resource if it doesn't exist.
+Once we've made any necessary changes to the resource we need to update the resource in the server.
+To avoid repeating similar logic for each Flux resource, a [ResourceManager](./internal/controller/fluxapp_resource_manager.go) has been implemented that can work with any of the required Flux types by leveraging the [client.Object](https://github.com/kubernetes-sigs/controller-runtime/blob/main/pkg/client/object.go) interface.

+### OwnerReference / ControllerReference

+As the fluxer controller is managing Flux resources, we need ensure the fluxer controller is marked as the owner of the Flux resources for the following reasons:

+1. Garbage collection - when the `FluxApp` is deleted, the Flux resources should also be removed.
+2. Trigger reconcilliation of the `FluxApp` if any of the flux resources are updated.

+This is handled by the [ResourceManager](./internal/controller/fluxapp_resource_manager.go#L70-72).

+### Patch vs Update

+The fluxer controller is creating resources that will be processed by the Flux controllers.
+The Flux controllers will make updates to these resources which can lead to conflicts e.g. if the fluxer controller tries to update a resource that has been modified by a Flux controller since it was fetched from the server.
+To avoid this (and because it's good practice and more efficient), we patch resources rather than updating them.
+This is also handled by the [ResourceManager](./internal/controller/fluxapp_resource_manager.go#L32-37).

+When the `ResourceManager` fetches an object from the server, if the object exists, [a copy of the original object is stored](./internal/controller/fluxapp_resource_manager.go#L75-88) to be used as the patch base later.